 Ealing hit the big-time in a number of Victorian sports.
 Ealing Lawn Tennis Club describes its illustrious past and the famous names associated with the club, including domination of Wimbledon.
 Ealing Rugby Club played its first game on Ealing Common in 1869, before even the RFU was formed.

 Outside of West London, Ealing is mainly known for the contribution of Ealing Studios to the history of film.
 We were looking for information on the Studios, when we happened upon this nice site, Wicked Lady .
 The link takes you to a page all about Ealing Studios, but there's also lots about classic British films and film stars, written by enthusiasts.
 Another good site is the Britmovie site about the British film industry.
-Ealing Studios themselves have a site, with a view of what is happening today and a very brief history.
+The Ealing Film Festival is a new venture for 2020 aimed at supporting creativity and encouraging filmmakers from the area, London, UK and far beyond.

 Middlesex Family History Society - for those with curiosity about their own family's past